Clicky

 3. Water

-When those three things are addressed, your success in storing food for the long term will be greatly increased.
+When those three things are addressed, the likelihood of retaining a stock of food for the long-term is greatly increased.

-Regarding Point 3: Water... when you freeze foods, the water is in there, and again, you need electricity to keep the food frozen.
+When you freeze foods, the water content is in the food, and you need electricity to keep the food frozen.
+Dehydrate food and that's Point 3 addressed.

 When we dehydrate food, we're taking the water out.
 And to make sure your foods stay as dry as possible, we add oxygen absorbers to the vacuum-sealed bags.
-Point 3 covered!
+Yep: Point 3 TRIPLE-nailed!

 Six Simple Steps sample pages - free eBook and 7-part Mini Series on how to dehydrate food at home - safely!

-And while you're downloading that freebie, treat yourself to our "How to Grow & Dehydrate Herbs" too!
-Click the book in the sidebar if you're on a desktop computer, and/or click here to visit the Herb Book page.
+And while you're downloading the Six Simple Steps, also treat yourself to our "How to Grow & Dehydrate Herbs" too!
+Click here to visit the free Herb Book page.

 Save Money on Electric Bills by Dehydrating Foods

-A great way to save cash is by dehydrating fruit and vegetables.
-Fact: you do not have to store fresh foods in the refrigerator for days and weeks at a time.
+A great way to save cash is by dehydrating fruit, vegetables, and meats.
+Fact: If you dehydrate your fresh foods, you do not have to store it in the refrigerator for days and weeks at a time.

 Dehydrating is Affordable and Easy to Do